 The financial report is a general-purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001, Australian Accounting Standards and other authoritative pronouncements of the Australian Accounting Standards Board.
-The financial report has been prepared on a historical cost basis, except for certain financial investments that have been measured at fair value.
+The financial report has been prepared on a historical cost basis.
 The financial report is presented in Australian dollars.